celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 # ADR 003: Non-interactive Defaults, Wrapped Transactions, and Subtree Root Message Inclusion Checks

+NOTE: Unlike normal tendermint/cosmos ADRs, this ADR isn't for deciding on whether or not we will implement non-interactive defaults.
+The goal of this document is to help reviewers and future readers understand what non-interactive defaults are, the considerations that went into the initial implementation, and how it differs from the original specs.

+The exact approach taken by the initial implementation, however, are certainly up for scrutiny.
+In this specific case, if there are significant changes proposed, then we might want to implement those improvements in other ADRs/PRs considering that we want to switch to a functioning version of non-interactive defaults as soon as possible.

 ## Intro

 pls see the [original specs](https://github.com/celestiaorg/celestia-specs/blob/master/src/rationale/message_block_layout.md), from which this ADR paraphrases heavily.